jamesoliver1981/Future_Sales/README.md

 * XGBoost with tuning generated a score of 1.16152

 There is not a huge difference in these scores, and in real life I would have taken the tuned version as this went through cross validation and so would be expected to be the most stable of the scores.

-#General plan here
-What do I want to show

-    Analytical ability - spot trends
-    Munging
-    Visualisation ability
-    Mutli model methods - rf & xgboost
-    Model stacking - new products

-Story

-    Understanding target behaviour - often sold
-    Understanding price - note the gap on how often sold prior - use to base the model Feature engineering - only talk about the 2nd one RF
-    XG
-    XG Tuning
-    To add - those new products need a seperate model